hello-robot/hello-robot.github.io/docs/README.md

 ![](./images/banner.png)

 # Welcome
-This is your jumping off point for Stretch tutorials, datasheets, APIs, and user guides.
+This is your jumping off point for Stretch tutorials, hardware manuals, and APIs.

 We wish you success in your development journey with Stretch.
 Please contact us at [support@hello-robot.com](mailto:support@hello-robot.com) if you don't find what you're looking for.